-Coffee: I am a big-time coffee drinker.
+Decrease Coffee & other caffeine usage: I am a big-time coffee drinker.
 Instead of drinking 3-4 cups all day every day I limited my intake to 1 ½ cups, and no coffee after 1PM.

 Blue light filter: I would be lying if I said I did not look at my phone or any electronics before going to bed.
 Even though it is recommended to avoid the use of electronics 1 hour before your bedtime I am guilty of looking at my phone.
 Since I am still a work in progress and a sucker for a funny convo with my girlfriends, I make sure to put the blue light filter on my phone when I migrate to my bedroom at night.